M.Phil./P.Grad.Dip Psychoanalytic Studies

 Course Content and Structure

 This is a one year full-time course.
 Students take six compulsory modules, equivalent to 10 ECTS each, together with a dissertation (30 ECTS).
-The modules for 2011/2012 are as follows:
+Please see modules below:

 - Dreams, Dreaming and Symbolic Life

 - The Unconscious in Groups, Organisations and Society

 - The Mind-Body Question in Psychoanalysis